digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

    :start-after: architecture-handbook-entry-begin: topology
    :end-before: architecture-handbook-entry-end: topology

-As before, the Bank creates an IOU and the house owner shares it with the painter on the ``iou`` domain, using their existing applications for IOUs.
+As before, the Bank creates an IOU and the house owner shares it with the painter on the ``iou`` sync domain, using their existing applications for IOUs.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/pack/examples/05-composability/composability2.canton
    :language: scala